Career & Finances | Hospitals | Leadership

 From providing hands-on care to educating patients and their families on available treatment plans and potential complications, the work of an RN is essential to a healthcare team.

-To become an RN, one must attend a four-year college program and receive a Bachelor of Science in Nursing (BSN) degree, followed by a passed NCLEX-RN examination score.
+To become an RN, you must attend a four-year college program and receive a Bachelor of Science in Nursing (BSN) degree, followed by a passed NCLEX-RN examination score.

 From there, the sky is the limit!
 As a result of the ongoing nursing shortage, RN positions are in high demand nationwide with ample opportunities to specialize!